uiuc-ling-cl/uiuc-ling-cl.github.io/ling490_dsp/syllabus.md

 #### Penalty-free late days

 However, it is understood that illness and other extraordinary events do occur from time to time.
-In order to accommodate such extraordinary events, students will be allotted a budget of three (3) penalty-free late days for which no late penalty will be assessed for lab session tasks and homework assignments. **Penalty-free late days are intended to accommodate unforeseeable extraordinary events, not poor planning or poor time management.**
+In order to accommodate such extraordinary events, students will be allotted a budget of five (5) penalty-free late days for which no late penalty will be assessed for lab session tasks and homework assignments. **Penalty-free late days are intended to accommodate unforeseeable extraordinary events, not poor planning or poor time management.**

 If a student wishes to make use of a penalty-free late day, the student must do **all** of the following **prior to the current assignment deadline**: